Opening Bid: Three Notrump - Method 1

 Finally, If you find a misfit and your partner holds the majors at least you will get to play the hand.

-The above is commmon to all Forcing Club systems, but here are two little known agreements that you should consider:
+The above is commmon to all Forcing Club systems whether they use 2NT or 3NT to descibe a 5-5 hand with minors, but here is a little known agreement that you should consider with either treatment:

 Jump to Four Notrump

 Nope, it's not Blackwood.
 Responder is asking this question:

 Please bid 6 if you are, but I may correct to 6"

 Finally, you are probably asking, "What's the upper point-count range?"

 Although the minimum point-count is 10 points, there is no upper limit.
 As a guide, though, use this rule to help you with big hands...